Philippine Navy: Naval Sea Systems Command (NSSC)

-The Naval Sea Systems Command (NSSC), formerly known as Naval Support Command (NASCOM), provides quality and integrated naval system support and services in order to sustain the conduct of naval operations.
+The Naval Sea Systems Command, formerly known as Naval Support Command (NASCOM), provides quality and integrated naval system support and services in order to sustain the conduct of naval operations.
 It is the biggest industrial complex of the Armed Forces of the Philippines.
 It operates the country's military shipyards, develops new technologies for the Navy, and conducts maintenance on all the Navy's ships.
-NSSC's principal facilities are at the offshore operating base at Muelle de Codo and at Fort San Felipe in Cavite City.